×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Medical services in Ecuador are generally of a good standard, with a wide range of public and private hospitals and clinics available.
 The public health system is free for Ecuadorian citizens, and there are also a number of private health insurance plans available.
 The country has a number of highly trained doctors and specialists, and the quality of care is generally good.
-Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," commented one expat who moved to Ecuador.
+Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," wrote one expat living in Ecuador.

 "Note that you will not find current US style healthcare in most areas outside of large cities, it is more like 1980s.
 Good, adequate, not fantastic.
 Fine for daily stuff, maybe not good for you if you have some more complicated medical issues.
 My guess would be a beach town near a large city where you can go for more advanced healthcare.
 Larger cities will also be more likely to have English speaking doctors and dentists," said one expat.